 Not really.
 What it suggests is that Christians who like Trump are mature voters: They are not choosing the most pious candidate-they are choosing the person who is the most likely to promote their values.
-Whether the candidate is religionfriendly matters gravely, not his personal relationship with God.
+Whether the candidate is religion-friendly matters gravely, not his personal relationship with God.

-In June, we published a report, "Biden and Trump on Religious Liberty," that compared the Trump-Pence administration's record on this subject to that of Biden-Harris.
-"In his four years as president," I noted, "Trump addressed religious liberty issues 117 times.
-From the beginning of his presidency in January 2021 to May 1, 2024, Biden addressed these matters 31 times."
+In June, we published a report, "Biden and Trump on Religious

+Liberty," that compared the Trump-Pence administration's record on this subject to that of Biden-Harris (we recently updated it).
+In his four years as president, Trump addressed religious liberty issues 117 times.
+From the beginning of his presidency in January 2021 to October 1, 2024, Biden-Harris addressed these matters 33 times.

-I added that while quantitative data were important, qualitative analysis was also critical.
-On this score, Trump wins easily: he expanded religious liberty while Biden often contracted it.
+While quantitative data are important, qualitative analysis are also critical.
+On this score, Trump wins easily: he expanded religious liberty while Biden-Harris often contracted it.